kevin-orr/techie/README.md

 A collection of technical stuff that might be useful to others or not.

-The contents could be code, meta-data, FYIs, did you knows, this is nuts or anything technical that may pique the interest or not.
+The contents could consist of WTF's, code, meta-data, FYIs, Did You Know's, OMG This is Nuts, or anything technical that may pique the interest or not.